How does this medication work? What will it do for me?

 Leave the medication on the skin area for approximately 8 hours, and then remove it by washing the treated area with mild soap and water.
 Continue to use this medication for a total of 16 weeks, or as directed by your doctor.
 A rest period from medication for several days may be taken depending on your discomfort and the severity of skin reactions, as directed by your doctor.

 Superficial basal cell carcinoma (sBCC): Before applying the cream, wash your hands with soap and water, gently wash the treatment area with mild soap and water and allow the skin to dry thoroughly.
 Apply the cream to the affected area 5 times a week just before going to bed.
 Apply a thin layer of this medication onto the affected area, making sure that the cream covers the entire area and at least 1 cm beyond the edges of the affected area.
-Apply a thin layer of the cream and gently rub into the skin until the cream is absorbed.
+Gently rub the cream into the skin until the cream is absorbed.
 Wash your hands after using the medication.
 Do not apply an occlusive dressing (made of airtight material) over this medication.
 Leave the medication on the skin area for approximately 8 hours, and then remove it by washing the treated area with mild soap and water.
 Treatment usually continues for 6 weeks.
 You should expect some skin irritation, but contact your physician if symptoms affect your ability to perform daily tasks.
 A rest period from medication for several days may be taken depending on your discomfort and the severity of skin reactions, as directed by your doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.